as I recite my verses for the king; my tongue is the pen of a skillful writer. Psalm 45 v1

 short u pull qibbus

-Two dots, one above the other, signifies an ultra short sound which is effectively a very short break.
+Two dots, one above the other, signifies an ultra short sound that is effectively a very short break.
 This is called a schwar.
 In transliterations it is written as an apostrophe. eg l'yisrael , meaning "of Israel" or "for Israel".

-The Lord's Prayer, in Aramaic and HebrewConcepts in Hebrew language and thought
+Concepts in Hebrew language and thought

 The author is not a qualified Hebrew reader, speaker or writer; merely an enthusiastic beginner.
 However, the following may be of assistance to others who wish to try Hebrew.